 If you’ve been eyeing those macrame plant hangers like I have, here is a reason to snatch one up.
 Adding plants to each room can help cleanse the air.
 Many plants improve air quality, and certain plans are exceptionally effective at removing specific chemicals.
 Spider plants, chinese evergreen, boston ferns, weeping fig tree and warneck dracaena have all been shown to remove formaldehyde, benzene, trichloroethylene, xylene and toluene.
 All of these are VOC’s, all potential carcinogens that can be off-gassed from materials used in constructing homes and buildings.

 These seemingly harmless pieces of fluff are among the worst offenders for harboring harmful chemicals.
 Dryer sheets contain ingredients linked to hormone disruption, asthma and skin allergies.
-Many contain chemicals that react with the air to create carcinogens and most have artificial fragrance which affect our hormones.
-Switch to wool dryer balls, reusable dryer sheets, or use safer brands like Seventh Generation, Honest and Stoneworks.
+Many contain chemicals that react with the air to create carcinogens and most have an artificial fragrance which affect our hormones.
+Switch to wool dryer balls, reusable dryer sheets, or use safer brands like Seventh Generation, Biokleen and Kind.
 The scented ones from these brands use essential oils for natural fragrance.

 I hope this list will help you get well on your way to making your home a safe place for your entire family!

 What’s your favorite non-toxic home product?